Miguel Cabrera: International career

 Cabrera represented the Venezuela national baseball team in international competition.
 Before the 2006 MLB season, Cabrera represented Venezuela in the inaugural World Baseball Classic; the Venezuelan team finished seventh in the tournament.

 Cabrera was selected to play for Venezuela at the 2009 World Baseball Classic, along with Tigers teammates Magglio Ordóñez, Carlos Guillén, and Armando Galarraga.

 He also played at the 2013, 2017, and 2023 World Baseball Classic tournaments.
+In the 2026 World Baseball Classic, Cabrera served as the hitting coach for Venezuela and Venezuela went on to win its first ever World Baseball Classic championship.

 Post-playing career

 On September 29, 2023, two days before the end of the regular season, the Tigers announced Cabrera would remain a member of the organization as a special assistant to the president of baseball operations, Scott Harris.

+In this role, he joins a group of other special assistants including Hall of Famer Alan Trammell and former Tigers manager Jim Leyland.